Maciejfiedler/maciejfiedler.me/README.md

 My website, that represents me and my interests.
-You can use this repository to setup your own personal website.
+You can use this repository to setup your own personal website